Are you a food industry professional? Do you want to improve your knowledge of food-related microbes and their ecology and physiology?

 The language of instruction of this online master's course is in English.
 Admission to the course requires a level of English as defined at the website for Dutch nationals, EU nationals or nationals outside EU/EFTA respectively.

-When you want to learn more about food safety and quality, other online master's courses are interesting for you too!
-You can deepen your knowledge in a specific career field, without following a complete master's programme.
+When you want to learn more about food safety and quality, other online master's courses might interest you.
+You can deepen your knowledge in a specific career field without completing a master's programme.
 You can register for any combination, but these are our suggestions: